19 ways of greeting guests for a warm hotel welcome

 It can usually be a good time to ask these types of questions while they're checking in.
 Keeping these questions open-ended works best.

 By enquiring about their itinerary, you can make the paperwork feel like less of a drag.
-It can also present you with the perfect chance to upsell some of your deals.
+It can also give you the perfect chance to upsell some of your deals.

 Here are some questions that you can ask: